skg-if/extensions/docs/index.md

 - **Extension-specific relationships:** relationships that link entities (either core or extension-specific) reflecting the semantics of the case statement.

 Furthermore, an extension can provide **additional specifications for the APIs**, more specifically:
-- Define a list and the relative behaviour of **additional HTTP parameters** to customise the behaviour of the API resolver method defined by the SKG-IF;
+- Define a list and the relative behaviour of **additional HTTP parameters** to customise the behaviour of the [core API resolver methods](https://skg-if.github.io/api/) defined by the SKG-IF;
 - Define **brand-new, additional API methods** with advanced functionalities and custom behaviours.